Skip to main content

 - {}

-If each tenant's business Pods are distributed across multiple namespaces but have the same namespace label to identify the tenant, this can be implemented using CiliumClusterwideNetworkPolicy:
+If each tenant's business Pods are distributed across multiple namespaces but share the same namespace label to identify the tenant, CiliumClusterwideNetworkPolicy can be used:

 apiVersion: cilium.io/v2